pereirafi/clone-clubhouse/README.md

 **Fillipi Pereira**

-Encontre-me nas redes sociais como @vonweizsacker
+Encontre-me no Linkedin como linkedin.com/in/pereirafi/